magicink/twinejs-web-docker/README.md

 # TwineJS Docker Container

-This Docker container automates the setup for running the latest web version of TwineJS, using `node:lts-alpine` as the base image.
+This Docker container automates the setup for running the latest web version of TwineJS, using `oven/bun:alpine` as the base image.
 It's designed to be lightweight and easy to deploy.

 ## Features